ArbiterGames/documentation/source/index.md

 Name | Type | Description
 --- | --- | ---
+IsAuthenticated | `bool` | Whether or not there is a currently authenticated session between the device and the Arbiter server.
 UserId | `string` | The user's unique identifier on Arbiter.
 Username | `string` | The username or email associated with the current Arbiter account.
 AccessToken | `string` | The access token for this user to make authenticated requests to the Arbiter server.